zenml-io/zenml/examples/label_studio_text_annotation/README.md

 zenml annotator dataset list
 ```

-It will show that we now have an `aria_detector` dataset.
+It will show that we now have an `sentiment_classification` dataset.

-Then you can use this model to perform inference on some images (located in
+Then you can use this model to perform inference on some texts (located in
 `data/batch_1`).
 These 'pre-annotations' will then be synchronized with Label
 Studio.